The 1981 Mustang

 Exterior Styling Changes

-Ford seemed again, to think that nothing needed to be changed on the one year old body style and proceeded to do just that... nothing.
+As was typical for Ford in the late 1970's and early 1980's, after a body refresh, nothing needed to be changed on a one year old body style and proceeded to do just that... nothing.

 Hello!
 Don't ya remember the Mustang II ?
 Must have been a bunch of politicians running around Ford, shouting Four More Years !

-The one good thing for those of you restoring an 81 Mustang, is that body parts are plentiful and cheap.
+All kidding aside, one particularly good thing for those of you restoring an 81 Mustang, is that body parts are plentiful and cheap.

 Even changes in color choices were minimal.